tc39/proposal-composites/README.md

 c[1]; // 4
 ```

-We instead encourage the components of the composite to be named to make the code easier to follow and avoid bugs where the indices are mixed up.
+We instead encourage the constituents of the composite to be named to make the code easier to follow and avoid bugs where the indices are mixed up.
 We can see that this is how JavaScript is most commonly written today - code passes around objects with named properties rather than indexed lists.

 ### Why implement natively in the language?

+Being able to create multi-value `Map` and `Set` keys is a common need across many application domains.

-Engines will have an advantage when it comes to implementing composites compared to user-land.
+Additionally, engines will have an advantage when it comes to implementing composites compared to user-land.
 Engines can access the existing hash value of objects and strings, and they can access the internals of `Map` and `Set`.

 ### How does this compare to [proposal-richer-keys](https://github.com/tc39/proposal-richer-keys)?